esphome/esphome-core/README.md

 #### Sensor

 Adding a sensor is quite easy in esphomelib.
-For example, to add a DHT22, just use the `make_dht_component()` with the GPIO pin and the friendly names for the temperature and humidity.
+For example, to add a DHT22, just use the `make_dht_sensor()` with the GPIO pin and the friendly names for the temperature and humidity.

 Dallas ds18b20 sensors are almost equally easy.
 Just setup the sensor hub on a pin with `make_dallas_component()` and